 So, how did EGGS get involved in all this glass malarkey, we hear you cry?
 The thing is, we were asked to take part in the 100serie design exhibition.
 An invitational project that challenges five Norwegian design studios to come up with an exclusive marketable product of 100 limited copies.
 "This could be fun," we thought.
 But despite exploring numerous ideas, we were stumped.
 A trip to the pub was called for.
 It was here that we finally came up with the concept of glass upon stone, and Tundra - after a few beers to get the creative juices flowing of course.
 Like we said, this was a "fun" project after all.
 Next we contacted various manufacturers, and lucky for us they loved it.
 Before we knew it, we were in business.

-Have a chat with our Creative Leader of Industrial Design Oslo
+Let's talk to Creative Leader Industrial Design Oslo

 Henning Rekdal Nielsen